M. Karunanidhi: Second term as Chief Minister (1971–1976)

 In March 1971, Karunanidhi formed an alliance with the Congress headed by Indira Gandhi, on the precondition that her party will not contest in any Assembly seats.
 In March 1971, the DMK contests for both the Assembly and the Lok Sabha.
-The DMK-Congress combination beat the Swatantra Party-Congress (Organisation) alliance led by Kamaraj and Rajagopalachari.
+The DMK-Congress combination beat the Swatantra Party-Congress (Organisation) alliance led by Kamaraj and C. Rajagopalachari.
 The DMK won a landslide victory, with its candidates capturing 184 of the 234 seats on the ballot.
 Karunanidhi is re-elected as Chief Minister of Tamil Nadu for the second time.
 He was elected from Saidapet.

 Chief Minister M. Karunanidhi dismissed DMK's Treasurer M.G.
 Ramachandran from the party.
 He made this decision in response to a request from 26 of the executive council's 31 members.
 Karunanidhi later described the decision as "painful" at a public platform.
 The DMK send him a requisition accusing him of breaking party rules.
 MGR said he was banned because he "demanded the party's finances, especially those connected to elections".
 But the finances were submitted to the party executive committee.
 There had been conflict in the past, with MGR wanting to be Health Minister but Karunanidhi unwilling to satisfy him.
-On 18 October 1972, MGR founded the ADMK.
+On 17 October 1972, MGR founded the ADMK.

 M Karunanidhi in 1970 issued an order that he said would "eliminate the thorn in the heart" of social reformer Periyar.
 The decree made it possible for people of all castes to become priests in public temples.
 However, the Supreme Court overturned this decision in 1972.